 What to expect: You would be equals when sharing expenses, household chores and child duties.

 What are normal expectations in a relationship?
 Another simple answer to this seemingly difficult question is your partner being as invested in the relationship as you are.
 A relationship needs love, nurturing and effort from both partners.
-There is no other way it can survive in the long-term.
+There is no other way it can survive in the long term.
 A person who displays a fear of commitment or develops cold feet when it comes to taking the next steps in the relationship cannot make a reliable partner.

-So, expecting your partner to give their 100 per cent – in terms of commitment, love and the resolve to stay together – is justified.
+So, expecting your partner to give their 100% – in terms of commitment, love and the resolve to stay together – is justified.
 Irrespective of what pop culture or that guy on the dating app may be telling you, asking “where is this going?” or “what are we?” are not examples of high expectations in a relationship.

 What to expect: Your partner would put in the effort to keep the relationship healthy.

-What not to expect: Your idea of 100 per cent will be same as theirs.
+What not to expect: Your idea of effort will be 100% the same as theirs.

 Related Reading: 13 Signs You Are The Selfish One In Your Relationship